 This is the standard quiz description.

 I made each section a different background color.
 Normally I would use colors that best suited this topic and the fact that it’s a quiz (color psychology and all that).
 I placed a message in the description to scroll down to begin the quiz.
-The quiz button is part of the quiz area that we don’t have access to style it or move it with the Divi Builder.
+The quiz button is part of the quiz area that we don’t have access to style or move it with the Divi Builder.

 License, Documentation, and Where to Purchase